Project on Labor Rights in a Global Economy

 - Encourage greater research in the area of global labor rights by raising the profile of the issue, making seed money available, facilitating relationships between scholars, facilitating access to stakeholders, publicizing funding opportunities, etc.

 - Engage in public scholarship and education in an effort to inform policymakers and the public about the state of global labor rights.

 - Identify and encourage funding for research on this area, both to support the work of the initiative and to support the work of scholars around the world.

-- Recruit a small core group of top scholars/experts to the Department and to the University
+- Recruit a small core group of top scholars/experts to the School and to the University

 - Build a core group of the top scholars/fellows/associates in the area of global labor rights from around the world to advise and guide the initiative and to participate in its activities.

-- Build the Department’s overall expertise in the area of international human resources and employment relations.
+- Build the School’s overall expertise in the area of international human resources and employment relations.

 - Encourage research on global labor rights by young scholars by establishing a post-doctorate scholar position.

 - In the longer term, the initiative might consider the creation of a journal that would focus on global labor rights as a means of stimulating interest in the area and more widely disseminating research on this issue.